ISISComputingGroup/ibex_developers_manual/architectural_design/client_design.rst

 =================================
-IBEX Client Architechtural Design
+IBEX Client Architectural Design
 =================================

-This document describes the architechtural design for the IBEX client.
-Eventually there should be outlines of the architechural design for each part of the high level design.
+This document describes the architectural design for the IBEX client.
+Eventually there should be outlines of the architectural design for each part of the high level design.

 Client Design Overview
 ----------------------